vpelss/imok/README.md

 ## Benefits

-It is web page based.
+IMOK is web page based.
 Any device can be used.
 Smart phone, PC, etc.

-It was designed to be a fail safe.
+It was designed to be fail safe alert system.
+Both you and your phone can be out of commision and the alert will still be sent.
 By having to report to a server, the server can send out the alert if you do not report in.

 ## Liabilty